-Final Position - It is important that you finish each exercise exactly as the examiner has instructed you.
-If you do not maneuver the vehicle into its final position as described by the examiner, you will be penalized and could fail the basic skills test.
+It is important that you finish each exercise exactly as the examiner has instructed you.
+If you don't maneuver the vehicle into its final position as described by the examiner, you will be penalized and could fail the basic skills test.